 The RadioShuttle MQTT push server is the link between the MQTT server, the mobile app, and the push notifications sent via Google or Apple.
 The push server itself does not have its own user accounts, but logs on to the MQTT server on behalf of the user and monitors messages from topics that are to be converted into push notifications.

-The use of the public push server (push.radioshuttle.de) is free of charge for RadioShuttle licensees, i.e. customers of a RadioShuttle board (currently ECO Power or LongRa), up to three mobile devices and three different accounts.
+For non-commercial users, the use of the public push server (push.radioshuttle.de) is currently free of charge up to 3 mobile devices and 3 MQTT accounts.

 Unlimited commercial use of the RadioShuttle MQTT push server software for operation on your own servers is available for an annual software rental with support included.
 The Java written source code of the push server is now available (subject to non-disclosure agreement).
 This requires Apple or Google push certificates.

 The MQTT push server itself is trimmed for security and availability.
 Cached configurations (certificates and settings) are AES-encrypted so that attackers with root access do not receive usable data.
 Misuse of push notifications is throttled and collected to prevent overload and prevent providers such as Google or Apple from blocking access.
 When the push or MQTT server is restarted, the connection is automatically re-established.

 What if a mobile device hasn’t been active for a longer period?

 With Google Push Notifications, a maximum of 99 messages per mobile device are stored and delivered as soon as the mobile device is online again.
 When reaching more than 100 pending messages that could not be delivered, Google deletes all push notifications for this mobile device.
 Only after it is online again will Google activate the receipt of new messages for the mobile device concerned.
 Mobile devices that are regularly online (fewer than 100 messages pending) work properly.